Roger Gimbel: Biography

-Gimbel was born in Philadelphia, Pennsylvania, on March 11, 1925, into the family who owned the Gimbels department store.
-His parents were Julia (née de Fernex Millhiser) and the Col. Richard Gimbel, U.S.A.F.
+Gimbel was born in Philadelphia, Pennsylvania on March 11, 1925 into the family who owned the Gimbels department store.
+His parents were Julia (née de Fernex Millhiser) and Richard Gimbel, a colonel in the United States Army Air Forces.
 He enrolled at Yale University, where he studied economics.
 Gimbel served as a member of the United States Army Air Forces in Italy during World War II.

 In 1973, Gimbel won an Emmy with George Schaefer for their work as the executive producers of A War of Children (1972), which centered on Protestant and Catholic friends during the Northern Ireland conflict.
 His other credits as producer include The Glass House (1972), I Heard the Owl Call My Name (1973), The Autobiography of Miss Jane Pittman (1974), Tell Me Where It Hurts (1974), Queen of the Stardust Ballroom (1975), The Amazing Howard Hughes (1977), Shattered Dreams (1990), and Chernobyl: The Final Warning (1991).

 Personal life

 Gimbel was married three times.
 His first marriage ended in divorce; his second wife, Nancy Straus Gimbel, died in 1972.
 In 1976, Gimbel married his third wife, actress Jennifer Warren.
-Roger Gimbel died from pneumonia at Cedars-Sinai Medical Center in Los Angeles, California, on April 26, 2011, at the age of 86.
+Roger Gimbel died from pneumonia at Cedars-Sinai Medical Center in Los Angeles on April 26, 2011 at the age of 86.
 He had four children with his second wife: Jeff, Stephen Martin (predeceased), Sam, and Liza; and a son, Barney, with Warren.

 At one time when he lived in an 18th-floor Sutton Place apartment overlooking the East River, he liked to catch fish from his apartment window.